espressif/vscode-esp-idf-extension/docs/FEATURES.md

 > **NOTE** For correct debug experience, first `build` your project, choose the right serial port, `flash` your device and define the correct `idf.customExtraPaths` paths and `idf.customExtraVars` using [SETUP](./SETUP.md).

-## CMake Editor
+## CMakeLists.txt Editor

+**THIS WILL OVERRIDE ANY EXISTING CODE IN THE FILE WITH THE ONE GENERATED IN THE EDITOR.
+IF YOU HAVE ANY CODE NOT INCLUDED IN THE [SCHEMA](../cmakeListsSchema.json) (OR SINGLE LINE COMMENTS) USE A REGULAR TEXT EDITOR INSTEAD**

-On CMakeLists.txt file right click this extension provides a custom CMake Editor to fill our ESP-IDF Project and Component registration as specified in [ESP-IDF Project CMakeLists.txt](https://docs.espressif.com/projects/esp-idf/en/latest/esp32/api-guides/build-system.html#project-cmakelists-file) and [ESP-IDF Component CMakeLists.txt files](https://docs.espressif.com/projects/esp-idf/en/latest/esp32/api-guides/build-system.html#component-cmakelists-files).
+On CMakeLists.txt file right click this extension provides a custom CMakeLists.txt Editor to fill an ESP-IDF Project and Component registration as specified in [ESP-IDF Project CMakeLists.txt](https://docs.espressif.com/projects/esp-idf/en/latest/esp32/api-guides/build-system.html#project-cmakelists-file) and [ESP-IDF Component CMakeLists.txt files](https://docs.espressif.com/projects/esp-idf/en/latest/esp32/api-guides/build-system.html#component-cmakelists-files).
 You need to choose which kind of CMakeLists.txt file (project or component) to edit.
 There is 2 types of input, one is a simple string and another is an array of strings, such as Component Sources (SRCS).
 All inputs are described in the CMakeLists.txt Schema (\${this_repository}/src/cmake/cmakeListsSchema.json).

+> **NOTE** This editor doesn't support all CMake functions and syntaxes.
+This editor should only be used for simple CMakeLists.txt options such as component registration (using idf_component_register) and basic project elements.
+If you need more customization or advanced CMakeLists.txt, consider reviewing [ESP-IDF Build System]((https://docs.espressif.com/projects/esp-idf/en/latest/esp32/api-guides/build-system.html).
+Also review [CMakeLists.txt editor schema](../cmakeListsSchema.json) for a list of supported code.

 ## Flash